ArcadeRonin/ArcadeRonin.github.io/_posts/2025-12-13-when-windows-11-photos-stops-working.md

 ---
-title: "When Windows 11 Default Apps Break: A Practical Alternative to Photos"
+title: "When Windows 11 Photos Stops Working: A Practical Alternative"
 categories: [it, desktop-support]
 ---